joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/19/briefing/today-in-short.html

 **Trump’s Special Envoy to Greenland Receives a Cold Welcome From Locals**\
-`After President Trump’s threats to seize the island, Gov. Jeff Landry’s offers of MAGA hats and chocolate chip cookies falls flat.`\
+`After President Trump’s threats to seize the island, Gov. Jeff Landry’s offers of MAGA hats and chocolate chip cookies fall flat.`\
 https://www.nytimes.com/2026/05/19/world/europe/us-envoy-greenland-visit.html

 **How Do You Stop Amazon From Double-Parking?
 E-Bikes.**\